 KOGA have minimum standards when it comes to handlebar stiffness and strength.
 A high degree of handlebar stiffness is important for safety, but it’s also about getting the right steering ‘feel’ – make them too stiff and you reduce rider comfort.
 In my opinion, the Denham Bars are spot on in terms of stiffness, comfort and feel.

-Handlebar Bag and Bikepacking Bag Compatible
+Handlebar Bag, Bikepacking Bag and Rolltop Compatible

 How Does The KOGA Denham Bar Compare To Other Bars?